8 Tips for Squeezing *Everything* Into Your Carry-On

 Leave the (Bulk of Your) Toiletries at Home

 Rather than packing everything on your vanity and in your shower, take advantage of the free products readily available at your hotel.
 Most properties provide shampoo, conditioner, body wash, and lotion, so there’s no reason to waste half your carry-on space with stuff from home.
-As for cosmetics and must-have products like moisturizers and texture spray, try to find travel-size versions.
+As for cosmetics and must-have products like facial moisturizers and hair treatments, try to find travel-size versions.
 This will not only save space, but it’ll also ensure you make it through TSA screening without a hitch.

 Carefully Consider Roll vs. Fold